-Stationary combustion is the most important emission source for $SO_2$ accounting for 58 % of the national emission.
-Table 3.2.2 presents the $SO_2$ emission inventory for the stationary combustion subcategories.
+Stationary combustion is the most important emission source for SO_2 accounting for 56 % of the national emission in 2019.
+Table 3.2.2 presents the SO_2 emission inventory for the stationary combustion subcategories.

-The largest emission sources are Public electricity and heat production and Industry each accounting for 38 % of the emission from stationary combustion.
+The largest emission sources are Industry accounting for 40 % of the emission and Public electricity and heat production accounting for 36 % of the emission from stationary combustion.